-- Risks from not managing the species; - Current and potential distribution in the IPMA;
+- Risks from not managing the species; - Current and potential distribution in the IPMA; - Effectiveness of available treatment strategies;

-- Effectiveness of available treatment strategies; - Effectiveness and availability of biocontrol agents; - Local priorities and input (from IPMA meetings).
+- Effectiveness and availability of biocontrol agents; - Local priorities and input (from IPMA meetings).

-3.2 PRIORITY SPECIES
+3.2 Priority Species

 The species priority list is based on our best knowledge of these species and their impacts in the Central and Kootenay Boundary.
-Consideration is also given to regional lists in adjacent jurisdictions, MFNLRORD Proposed Prohibited Noxious Weeds list (Appendix B) and the MFNLRORD Top 25 Crown Land priorities (Appendix C).
-The priority species lists by IPMA can be found on the CKISS website.
+Consideration is also given to regional lists in adjacent jurisdictions, Provincial Priority Invasive Species list and the MFNLRORD Top 25 Crown Land priorities (Appendix C).
+The current priority species lists by IPMA can be found on the CKISS website.